What is a Ridge Augmentation?

 How is the Oral Surgery Accomplished?

-A ridge augmentation procedure can be performed in Dr. Jackson’s office under local anesthesia with or without general anesthesia or IV sedation.
+A ridge augmentation procedure can be performed in Dr. Lawson’s office under local anesthesia with or without general anesthesia or IV sedation.